xcp-ng/xcp-ng-org/docs/guides.md

 Advanced use, not needed by most users.
 :::

 `secureboot-certs` also supports installing your own custom certificates.
-The certs must be in the format of ".auth" files, which may be accomplished using `/opt/xensource/libexec/create-auth`.
+The certs may be in the following formats:

+* DER-encoded certificate
+* PEM-encoded certificate
+* An auth file (can be created with `/opt/xensource/libexec/create-auth`).

 For example, to install a custom PK you may do the following:

 ```
-# Create the key and cert using OpenSSL
-openssl req -newkey rsa:4096 -nodes -new -x509 -sha256 -days 3650 -subj "/CN=My PK/" -keyout pk.key -out pk.cer

-# Create the .auth file from the DER certificate
-/opt/xensource/libexec/create-auth -k pk.key -c pk.cer PK PK.auth pk.cer

 # Enroll it, along with the default certificates, with secureboot-certs
-secureboot-certs install PK.auth default default latest
+secureboot-certs install PK.cer default default latest
 ```

 The same procedure may be used to install custom KEK, db, or dbx certs.

+To use multiple certificates in one variable (that is, have multiple certificates stored as a single KEK, db, or dbx), the certs must be packaged together into a .auth file, see [Use two or more certificates for a Secure Boot variable](#use-two-or-more-certificates-for-a-secure-boot-variable).
+Note that multiple certificates in the PK is not supported.
+If an auth file with multiple certs is loaded as the PK, only the first one found will be used.

 Note that the virtual firmware (uefistored + OVMF), as is allowed by the specification, does not mandate that these default certificates be signed by their parent (i.e., the KEK doesn't need to be signed by PK) if they're installed via `secureboot-certs`.
 This verification *does* occur, however, when trying to enroll new certificates from inside the guest after boot.
 This is designed to give the host administrator full control over the certificates from the control domain.